About

 How It Started

 The inaugural Edmonton Indie Bookstore Day Extravaganza was on April 27-28, 2024.
-In celebration of Independent Bookstore Day, which occurs annually on the last Saturday of April, Audreys Books and Paper Birch Books started scheming.
+In celebration of Independent Bookstore Day, which occurs annually on the last Saturday of April, Sam at Audreys Books and Céline at Paper Birch Books started scheming.
+We connected with other local indies and budgeted out cost per bookstore.
 We did everything DIY-style, working around our regular bookstore jobs, and manually folding, assembling, and stapling passports that we printed at Audreys office printers.
 Talk about a labour of love!
+It was exhausting, but worth it!

 In the end, eleven independent bookstores got together to make one collective festive experience for book lovers all over the city and beyond.
 Hundreds of people showed up in enthusiastic support, and multiple indies recorded their best days ever in terms of sales.
 It was a wild and wondrous whirlwind.